HL7/davinci-dtr/src/pagecontent/specification__behaviors__retrieval_of_payer_resources.md

 The Questionnaire SHALL have a `cqf-library` extension property specified.
 That property SHALL provide the location of one or more CQL libraries needed to execute the payer rules.

 ### CQL Rules
-The rules will be represented as a FHIR Library resource.
+The DTR application SHALL use the URL provided in the `cqf-library` extension to retrieve the CQL necessary to execute the payer rules.
+Metadata about the rules will be represented as a FHIR Library resource.
+The payer SHALL provide this as a FHIR resource, such that the DTR application will be executing a FHIR read interaction on the payer's server.